← All work

 Research Methodology

-We collaborated directly with John Deere's UX team to understand existing pain points, then conducted comprehensive user research with farmers at Iowa State University to validate issues and uncover additional insights.
+We started with John Deere's UX team to map the issues they were already tracking, then ran research with farmers at Iowa State University to confirm what was real and find what they'd missed.

 Stakeholder Interviews

-Met with John Deere UX lead to understand current system limitations and business constraints
+Met with the John Deere UX lead to map current system limitations and business constraints.

 User Interviews

-Conducted 5 interviews with farmers ranging from novice to expert levels
+Ran 5 interviews with farmers across novice to expert experience levels.

 Task Analysis